-Puzzle game BGM is harder than action BGM — it has to stay pleasant for 30+ minutes without distracting the player.
-The 10 templates below are tuned for low BPM, soft instrumentation, and clean loops.
+Puzzle BGM is harder than action BGM.
+It has to stay pleasant for 30+ minutes without pulling focus from the board.
+The 10 prompts below are tuned for low BPM, soft instrumentation, and clean loops, and they are written for Suno v5.5, the model that became the default on paid plans after its March 26, 2026 rollout.

 10 copy-ready prompt templates